-Lead: 🛧 3
+Lead: ♠ 3

-East opens 1NT with his balanced 13 points and West has a small problem.
-Hearts may prove better than No-trumps from his perspective so he makes a forcing bid of 3Ψ , offering East the choice of 3NT or 4Ψ .
+East opens 1NT with his balanced 16 points and West has a small problem.
+Hearts may prove better than No-trumps from his perspective so he makes a forcing bid of 3 $\checkmark$ , offering East the choice of 3NT or 4 $\checkmark$ .
 With neglible Heart support East opts for the No-trump game.

-We lead the ± 3 (fourth-best from the longest and strongest suit) and partner, being in third hand, plays the $\pm K$ winning the trick.
-Note that some mean-spirited players think it right to play the $\pm J$ from that North hand.
+We lead the ♠3 (fourth-best from the longest and strongest suit) and partner, being in third hand, plays the ♠K winning the trick.
+Note that some mean-spirited players think it right to play the ♠J from that North hand.
 No, no and thrice no. It is his duty to play high - and high means high.

-Having won the $\bigstar K$, what should partner now lead?
+Having won the ♠K, what should partner now lead?
 Well, a Spade would be a good idea, don't you think?
 It's a question of returning partner's suit.
-However, which card should North lead from his $\bigstar J$ 4?
+However, which card should North lead from his ♠J 4?

-When returning partner's suit with a doubleton remaining you should lead back the top card to tell partner that you have only two cards left.
+When returning partner's suit with a doubleton remaining, you should lead back the top card to tell partner that you have only two cards left.
 That's the "helpful information" part.
 As an added bonus it also sometimes prepares the way for an unblock of the suit.

 Consider the Spade layout on this deal.
-When partner returns the $\pm J$, declarer is left without recourse.
-If declarer covered the Jack with the Queen you could behead Her Majesty with your Ace and, with your ± 10.9 set up, you'd have five instant defensive tricks - once you include the $\forall A$.
+When partner returns the ♠J, declarer is left without recourse.
+If declarer covered the Jack with the Queen we could behead Her Majesty with the Ace and, with the ♠10 9 set up, we'd have five instant defensive tricks - once we include the ♥A.

-If declarer ducked the ▲J he would succumb to a similar fate.
-Partner's ▲J would hold the trick and another Spade lead from the Northern quarter would kill East's hopes.
-We would have the ▲A 10 poised over declarer's remaining ▲Q 8.
+If declarer ducks the ♠J, he would succumb to a similar fate.
+Partner's ♠J would hold the trick and another Spade lead from the Northern quarter would kill East's hopes.
+We would have the ♠A 10 poised over declarer's remaining ♠Q 8.
 What could declarer do?
 Nothing, nothing at all.
 Heads he loses, tails you win.

-Now... can you see what would happen had partner returned the ± 4 instead of the $\pm J$ at his second turn?
+Now... can you see what would happen had partner returned the ♠4 instead of the ♠J at his second turn?

-On the (ghastly!) \bigstar 4 return at trick two, declarer would play a low Spade and we would win the trick with the \bigstar 9 ... but now what?
-In order to capture declarer's \bigstar Q, we need the lead back in partner's hand, but - as is clear from a glance at the full hand - North has no way of regaining the lead.
+On the (ghastly!) \$\delta 4\$ return at trick two, declarer would play a low Spade and we would win the trick with the \$\delta 9\$ ... but now what?
+In order to capture declarer's \$\delta Q\$, we need the lead back in partner's hand, but - as is clear from a glance at the full hand - North has no way of regaining the lead

-On this deal, we need to co-operate with partner in defence in order to find the right line to defeat the 3NT contract.
-Partner's $\bigstar K$ at trick one was the first hurdle to surmount, then the second hurdle was for partner to return the $\bigstar J$.
+On this deal, we need to co-operate with partner in defense in order to find the right line to defeat the 3NT contract.
+Partner's •K at trick one was the first hurdle to surmount, then the second hurdle was for partner to return the •J.

-Let's congratulate partner for that sturdy defence.
+Let's congratulate partner for that sturdy defense.
 Actually, let's congratulate ourselves as well since we were the one who found the winning lead in the first place, right...?

 Best, though, is to call it a joint effort.
-After all, good defence is effective co-operation.
+After all, good defense is effective co-operation.

-VB Y1 #5 General Hands ACOL Contract: 3N By: West
+VB#5 Y1 General Hands SA Contract: 3N By: West

 Date: 24/03/2016 Board #: 7

 Dealer: South Vulnerable: None

 Play this hand online!